 - 1 T coconut oil or butter, melted

 - spices if desired

 - Mix almond flour, egg, and baking powder together in a microwavable container

 - Stir in coconut oil (or butter) and spices, if desired, until well combined

 - Microwave for 90 seconds

 - Slice in half

-- Toast in toaster or lightly brown each side in skillet over med-high heat
+- Toast in a toaster until lightly golden brown.
+You can also cook each side in a skillet over med-high heat